IlianIliev/debugging-in-python/README.md

 - Run the migrations with `python manage.py migrate`
 - Run the server with `python manage.py runserver`
 - Open http://127.0.0.1:8000/ in the browser and follow the instructions

+### Guidelines
+ - There are multiple issues with the project.
+Some can be solved just by good observation, for other you will have to do a proper debugging
+ - All broken code is inside this repo, do not debug beyond the scope of this project
+ - Knowing Django helps, but you should be able to solve the projects without any Django knowledge just by looking at the code
+ - A branch with solutions and hints is available under the name `solutions`, but try to solve the project without it first
+ - Play, experiment, and have fun!

 ### Warnings: